Do you have a graduate in your life? There’s no better way to celebrate than with a great big graduation party!

 You may want to send out save-the-date cards for both the graduation ceremony and the party as well.
 Late-May and early-June are often busy times for families, so give friends and family plenty of notice so they can make sure they’ve penciled in the big day and can attend the fabulous graduation party.

-You’ll want to do all the rental and set up for the graduation party at least a few months in advance as well.
+You’ll want to do all the rentals and set up for the graduation party at least a few months in advance as well.
 Like your friends and family, rental companies and catering companies are likely getting booked with summer get-togethers, weddings, and, of course, other graduation parties.
 Now is the time to book the entertainment, rent the tent, table, chairs (or venue), and decide on the graduation party food.
 If you’re having the graduation party catered, you’ll want to book that too.

 Planning on your own graduation party menu?
 I have plenty of graduation party food ideas to keep the guests full and satisfied.
 Don’t forget the most important part—the sweets!
 Check out these great graduation party desserts to inspire your graduation menu planning.